commands and arguments

 create an alias

-The shell allows you to create aliases
+The shell allows you to create aliases.
+Aliases are

 often used to create an easier to remember name for an existing command